CaptainCrouton89/dnd_helper/projectOutline.md

     - Random Generator: Not system specific--always useful
     - Quick die roller

+## Local Run?
+- App like my monster tracker app
+- Has all my features wrapped into one
+- Not as convenient as phone, but more tools, more powerful, faster development

 ## Hardware
 - Raspberry Pi Zero W, wifi and bluetooth support
 - Scrolling LCD screen mounted above